ZaahidAbdurahman/Python/README.md

 - It's short and sweet, and it's actually the most common loop you'll use when coding in Python.

-# Python 102: Python Fundamentals
+# Python 102: Python Fundamentals 1.
+Basic Functions

 # Anatomy of a Function